What is a headshot?

 Where do we shoot?

-In my darling new studio, a couple of minutes walk from Brixton tube.
+In my darling studio, a couple of minutes walk from Brixton tube.

 Natural light or flash?

 I like to shoot both.
 Depends on my ‘vision’ for you and what we’ve discussed with regards to the type of shots you want to get e.g. commercial/friendly or moody/atmospheric and many variations in between etc.

 Can I shoot outside because I love trees!

 (Yes, I have been asked this…).
 Regarding location shoots, I don't shoot outdoors unless it’s for a fashion, PR type job or there's a specific reason to so.
-Headshots really need a controlled environment so the model is totally relaxed not stressed about hair blowing all over the place, rain/wind/too much sun/issues of where to change/people staring etc.!
+Headshots really need a controlled environment so you are totally relaxed and not stressed about hair blowing all over the place, rain/wind/too much sun/issues of where to change/people staring etc.!

 However, I do love natural light and half my headshots are shot indoors etc. with natural light.
 So not quite sure if you just want natural light or you want trees in the background!
 (Which you won't actually see anyway, as the shot will be focused on your face.)
 If you have seen my shots on my website you may think they were shot outside when they were actually indoors with natural light flooding in.
 When agents/casting directors request "natural" don't interpret this as they want nature, trees or an outside image.
 They just don't want it to look fake/ overworked or have an old fashioned stilted studio light look.